atmasuko/Probit-logit-model-template/README.md

-# Probit-model-template
+# Probit/logit-model-template
-Coding a probit model in R
+Coding a probit/logistic model in R